DanielV502/CyberCTF_Assignment_3/C2_file-run2.md

 ### 2. Challenge: file-run2 (Easy)

-* The challenge request to download and run a program with an argument.
+* The challenge requests to download and run a program with an argument.

 		#!/bin/bash
 		#Select the commands needed to Get the Flag!